-Byrek is a traditional Albanian dish which consists of layers of flakey pastry filled with meat, cottage cheese or spinach.
+Byrek is a traditional Albanian dish that consists of layers of flakey pastry filled with meat, cottage cheese, or spinach.
 The simple yet tasty dish can be eaten with any meal or simply as a mid-afternoon snack.
 The junction of Sheshi Nako Spiru has become locally known as Byrek corner.
 This is because of the high concentration of Byrek stores in such small vicinity.
 Plus, if you get down early enough on your 24 hours in Durres, you can get the best Byrek from Byrektore ‘Sejko’.
 Because later they’re all snapped up by the locals!

 Check out some other traditional Albanian dishes here.

 9 am – Then drink a coffee at one of the many cafes

 What will catch your eye while visiting any Albanian City or Town is the many Cafés and the thriving cafe culture.
 As it doesn’t matter what day it is or what time the cafes are always almost full.
 Friend, families, and people in general having their coffee break at any time possible.

 So, if you are in Durres, sit by the sea and grab a cup of coffee or tea and start your day as a true Albanian would.
 Traveling is all about the experience, and experiencing things like a local would.

 Mon Cheri is a cute coffee shop in the city center.
 Or try Mulliri Vjeter for a cozy spot close to the amphitheater.

 The name Durres comes from the ancient times when the city was known as Dyrrachion.
 It used to be an important Roman settlement, making Durres one of the oldest towns on the Adriatic coast.
 And if you think this town has to offer only beaches and nightlife you are wrong.
 The biggest amphitheater in Balkans is situated in the town of Durres.